 Make Work For Idle Hands

 When you have a lot of people attending a wedding, things do need to be planned tightly.
 If you have a hundred or more people sitting around and there are delays, then the atmosphere can get tense.
-Because it is a wedding day it probably won’t get nasty, but the sense of tetchiness can hang around.
+Because it is a wedding day, it probably won't get nasty.
 If there are delays, use that time to get things ironed out for the reception later on.
 Involve people in sorting out food and drink orders, sorting out transport and so on.
 You might get a few comments about being cheeky, but better that than people getting annoyed!

 Use The Pre-Reception Lull To Keep People Entertained